My Childhood Coffee Experience

 When I first tried instant coffee as a child my reaction was one of disgust.
 Although I later grew to consume instant coffee on a regular basis, I never enjoyed the taste.
 Instant coffee serves a useful purpose in a society which is always on the go.
 Coffee can be used as fuel for late night study sessions, before a long day at work or in the midst of a hectic schedule as a pick-me-up.
-We live in a fast paced world where a high value is placed on speed, sometimes at the expense of quality.
-The purpose, at least in part, of independent retailers is to address this issue and place quality back at the forefront of the industry.
+We live in a fast-paced world where a high value is placed on speed, sometimes at the expense of quality.
+The purpose of independent retailers is to address this issue and place quality back at the forefront of the coffee industry.

 The purpose of an independent coffee shop is about more than just financial profit.
 It is about education.
 As I have recently discovered, the range of flavour profiles available to a coffee drinker is extremely diverse.
 I regularly buy coffee from York Coffee Emporium who divide their coffee blends between a staggering 10 flavour profiles.
-The geographical spread of locations that these single origin and blended coffees originate from is equally wide spread.
+The geographical spread of locations that these single origin and blended coffees originate from is equally widespread.
 High street coffee shops are renowned for their mainstream coffee blends; they barely taste different to instant coffee from high street supermarkets.
-And although some high street chains have introduced alternative coffees that you can select at the counter, the emphasis is still on providing a mainstream recognised taste rather than exploring the vast number of coffee beans and resulting flavours on offer around the world.
+Although some high street chains have introduced alternative coffees you can select at the counter, the emphasis is still on providing a mainstream recognised taste.
+Independent Coffee Shops explore the vast number of coffee beans and resulting flavours on offer around the world.

 Visiting a coffee shop is about much more than simply downing a hot caffeine-filled drink; the atmosphere and welcome you get when you enter, the speed of service and food on offer also play a big part in the experience.
 Many independent shops in Manchester have a very unique feel; no two independent coffee shops are the same.